jackkershaw/my-coding-progress/src/progress.md

 - 24 May: 5.5 hour Right to City website, 1.75 hour coding test.
 - 25 May: 2.5 hour Right to City website
 - 27 May: 4 hour Right to City website
+- 28 May: 5 hour Right to City website, 0.5 hour sticker design
+- 29 May:

 ## Codewars Profile